aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/6000-use-construct-in-cdk-app.md

 +++

 ## Starting point
 For simplicity, we'll be reusing the [Hello, CDK App](../../20-typescript/30-hello-cdk.html) from the typescript workshop.
-To speed things up, we've uploaded the finished application to GitHub so just download it to your cdk-workshop directory.
+To speed things up, we've uploaded the finished application to GitHub.
+Run the following commands from the cdk-workshop directory:

 {{<highlight bash>}}
 git clone https://github.com/wasaymabood786/aws-cdk-intro-workshop.git
-cp -R aws-cdk-intro-workshop/code/typescript/internal-constructs-workshop/hello-app/ ./hello-app/ cd hello-app
+cp -R aws-cdk-intro-workshop/code/typescript/internal-constructs-workshop/hello-cdk-app/ ./hello-cdk-app/ cd hello-cdk-app
 {{</highlight>}}

 Now, we'll take on the role of an Internal Construct Hub Consumer.